jamesfmackenzie/jamesfmackenzie.github.io/_posts/2021-08-28-how-to-install-a-tpm-module.md

 I have an Asus Z87-PRO motherboard.
 After some research I bought this module for $7:

 ![](/img/posts/supermicro-tpm-module.jpg)

+You also need to verify Secure Boot and UEFI support:

+1. Go to your BIOS.
+2. Look for *Secure Boot* and *UEFI* options

+If you have all the above, you're good to go

 ### Preparing your system for a TPM